How to Write Follow Up Emails That Virtually Guarantee a Response (with Templates!)

 Follow-Up Email #3: The Last Chance

-The final follow-up email should be sent 14 days after the Friendly Check-In.
+The final step in how to write a follow up email should be sent 14 days after the Friendly Check-In.
 At this point, it’s been almost 30 days; so it’s time to change up the approach a bit.

 With this message, you’re looking to create a sense of urgency by taking your offer off the table.
 Let me give you an example first, then I’ll break it down into its core elements: